davidraleigh/davidraleigh.github.io/_posts/2014-12-18-solving-merge-conflicts-with-gui-goodness.md

 Here is an example of my own .gitconfig file (be sure to not use my email address. you'll confuse your coworkers!):
 <script src="https://gist.github.com/davidraleigh/c6be74b6339d2ce85c6c.js"></script>

 So now you're all set to merge conflicts.
-After you've attempted to merge and then received the dreaded `Failed to merge in the changes`, you type in `git mergetool` at the terminal and you'll receive a prompt like below (to call `git mergetool` you must be in the directory of your git repository):
+After you've attempted to merge and then received the dreaded `Failed to merge in the changes` message, you type in `git mergetool` at the terminal and you'll receive a prompt like below (to call `git mergetool` you must be in the directory of your git repository):

 ```shell
 Merging: